Ila-bura/C-est-la-V/README.md

 <img src="static/readme-images/readme-edit-type-time-success.png" >
 </details>

 <details><summary>Edit the image description: the word "wooden" is removed from the image description and the "Save Changes" button is clicked.
 The user is redirected to the Recipes page.
 A success message reading "Recipe updated successfully!" is displayed.
 The message disappears after 3 seconds.
 As the image description is not a visibile field in the recipe card, to verify that it was successfully changed, we need to log into the Django admin panel.
-There, in the Recipes section, we can open the relevant recipe and verify that the image alt description had indeed being changed.</summary>
+There, in the Recipes section, we can open the relevant recipe and verify that the image alt description was indeed updated.</summary>
 <img src="static/readme-images/readme-edit-image-alt-success.png" >
 </details>